 Pros:

-- Featherlight Launcher: The driver’s as light as my spirits on a good day.
-460cc of titanium grace paired with a 50g shaft that practically swings itself.
+- Featherlight Launcher: The 460cc titanium driver weighs only 50g, which helped reduce fatigue for players with slower swing speeds.
 The ball launches like it’s got a jetpack, forgiving my every turf sin.

 - Fairway Flex Master: With a fairway wood that flexes even at my misfortunes, it’s a marvel how it salvages shots I feared lost, turning lows into highs—literally.